Wave equations with moving potentials: Preliminaries

-\end{thm} The regular Strichartz estimates fail at the endpoint.
+The regular Strichartz estimates fail at the endpoint.
 But if one switches the order of space-time integration, it is possible to estimate the solution using the fact that the solution decays quickly away from the light cone.
 Therefore, we introduce reversed Strichartz estimates.
-Since we will only use the endpoint reversed Stricharz estimate, we will restrict our focus to that case. \begin{thm}[Endpoint reversed Strichartz estimates] Suppose
+Since only the endpoint reversed Stricharz estimate will be used later on, we will restrict our to that case. \begin{thm}[Endpoint reversed Strichartz estimate] Suppose

 with initial data

 Then